Minorplanets76/owl-driver-board/README.md

 developed for use with the [Open Weed Locator](https://github.com/geezacoleman/OpenWeedLocator) but is suitable for any automotive or agricultural application.

+### This fork provides an alternate board trimming down on features, attempting cheaper single sinded construction.

 It allows a Raspberry Pi to drive 4x 2A outputs in any 12V or 24V system.
 It is able to tolerate high levels of electrical noise, reverse polarity, short circuit conditions and over voltage.